 Peritoneal fluid analysis – To determine the type of fluid within the abdomen (if present).

-Supportive care such as fluids to treat dehydration, pain relief, anti-nausea medication.
+Supportive care such as fluids to treat dehydration and electrolyte imbalances, pain relief, anti-nausea medication.